New Petrol Price in Pakistan Today (03-10-2025)

 Over the years, fuel prices in Pakistan have experienced significant fluctuations, with notable increases and decreases.
 Here are some key highlights:

-• Peak Price: The highest recorded petrol price during this period was PKR 275.60 per litre on July 15, 2024.
+- Peak Price: The highest recorded Price of petrol during this period was PKR 275.60 per litre on July 15, 2024.

-• Recent Decrease: As of April 16, 2025, the petrol price stands at PKR 254.63 per litre, reflecting a downward trend from the previous peak.
+- Recent Decrease: As of April 16, 2025, the Price of petrol stands at PKR 254.63 per litre, reflecting a downward trend from the previous peak.

-These fluctuations highlight the volatility of fuel prices in Pakistan, driven by global oil market trends, economic conditions, and regulatory measures.
+These fluctuations underscore the volatility of fuel prices in Pakistan, which is driven by global oil market trends, economic conditions, and regulatory measures.
 Awareness of these trends can help plan and budget for fuel expenses effectively.

 Global Oil Price